The University provides a variety of academic support services that complement the academic programs and help students reach their educational goals.

 The Office of Student Recruitment and New Student Programs is located in the Student Services Center.
 For additional information, please call (361) 825-6051 or log on to http://tour.tamucc.edu for tours or http://orientation.tamucc.edu for orientation.

 Academic advising centers are housed in each college and staffed by full-time academic advisors.
 Undeclared/exploratory students are advised through the Department of Undergraduate Studies located in the Faculty Center.
 Full-time academic advisors are available to assist students with their educational plans, course selections, degree requirements, and other academic matters.
 Academic advisors support students from the time of their initial enrollment to the successful attainment of their educational goals.
 An additional feature of the academic advising program is the direct involvement of University faculty as advisors or career mentors.
 To locate your academic advisor and/or find out more about advising, please call (361) 825-5931 or visit the web site at http://aatc.tamucc.edu.

 Office of Academic Testing

-The Office of Academic Testing provides testing services for students and the community.
-Some of the exams administered include the COMPASS, CLEP, LSAT, THEA, the Major Field Test, and correspondence exams.
-Students are required to take a TSI-(Texas Success Initiative) approved exam (ASSET, ACCUPLACER, COMPASS, or THEA) prior to enrolling in college-level courses.
-For information on TSI exemptions, see the “Admission ” section of the catalog.
+The Office of Academic Testing at Texas A&M University-Corpus Christi serves the student population and the Coastal Bend community with their testing needs.
+The office is charged with ensuring that undergraduate students meet the requirements set forth by the Texas Success Initiative (TSI).
+Students are required to take a TSI Assessment prior to enrolling in college-level courses, unless they qualify for a waiver or exemption.
+For information on TSI waivers/exemptions, see the “Admission ” section of the catalog.
 For information on TExES examinations, see the “College of Education ” section of the catalog.
 Please visit http://testing.tamucc.edu or call (361) 825-2334 for other services provided by this office.